Flixbox/lp-compat/README.md

 - Nagivate to your browser and click the forked repo in your account, and press "Contribute", then press "Open pull request".
 - Add a title and/or description to your pull request, then press "Create pull request".

-The project maintainers will review your PR and provide feedback or merge it if it meets the project's standards.
+The project maintainers will review your PR and provide feedback or merge it if it meets the project's standards. test